Bivariate change point detection: joint detection of changes in expectation and variance: The idea of testing and change point detection

 \section{The idea of testing and change point detection}

-We discuss the idea of how moving sum processes are used to test the null hypothesis of absent change points, and for change point detection after rejection.
+We show how MOSUM processes are used for testing and change point detection.
 Particularly, we motivate the bivariate aspect.
-For that consider three processes depicted and analyzed in Figure \ref{fig1}, differentiated in panels I, II, and III.
+For that, consider the three processes in Figure \ref{fig1}, differentiated in panels I, II, and III.

-We consider $T=1000$ independent and normally distributed random variables (RVs), see red points in segments A and top D (coinciding).
-In panel I, there are no change points (i.i.d.).
-In panels II and III there are three change points at $250,500$ at $750$.
-In both panels II and III, the types of changes are the same: at time $250$ there is a change in expectation (purple cross), at $500$ there is an increase in variance (blue cross) and at time $750$ there is a decrease in both, expectation and variance (purple and blue cross).
-The only difference between panel II and III is at $250$: we find a small increase in expectation in II and a prominent decrease in expectation in III.
+We consider $T=1000$ independent RVs that are piecewise $N(\mu,\sigma^2)$ distributed, see red points in segments A and top D (coinciding).
+In panel I, there are no change points, $C=\emptyset$.
+In panels II and III there are three change points $C=\{250,500,750\}$.
+In both II and III the types of changes coincide: a change in $\mu$ at $250$ (purple cross), an increase in $\sigma^2$ at $500$ (blue cross), and a decrease in both $\mu$ and $\sigma^2$ at $750$ (purple and blue cross).
+II and III only differ at $250$: there is a small increase in $\mu$ in II and a prominent decrease in $\mu$ in III.